Malibu Grand Prix: Memphis, Tennessee

 There was one in Memphis, Tennessee near I-40 and Sycamore View Road.
-The track record was held by Eldridge Davis Jr set in the early 80's.
+This track was somewhat unique, featuring a sequence of double "esses" leading to a decreasing radius right-hander that ended with a 45-yard long "straightaway" to the timing/finish line.

 Tulsa, Oklahoma

 The site off West 51st between Union and 33rd West Avenue was built in 1984 and operated as an independent facility with 3 tracks, including the Grand Prix, kid-cart, and "Daytona" kart tracks.
 In 1985, the owners worked an operating deal with Malibu and the cars were all replaced with MGP Virages, RoadRunners on the kid-cart track, and higher-performance karts on the "Daytona" track.
 In late 1985, the franchiser had financial difficulties and MGP pulled all its corporate property (cars, games) from the facility, which promptly closed.
 The site has been largely paved over and has been used for a truck-driving school.

+Millennium Game Products

+Malibu Grand Prix formed a division named Millennium Game Products in the mid 80s to create arcade games of their own.
+Ultimately the only game they released was the Laserdisc game Freedom Fighter, of which the animation for the game by Toei Animation was completed in 1984 and it was officially released in 1987.
+The company had numerous other Laserdisc games planned, stating that they were negotiating with Lucasfilm and other major studios, though none of these came to fruition and the division was shut down shortly after Freedom Fighters release.

-Palace Entertainment Buyout
+Palace Entertainment buyout

 In 2002, Palace Entertainment purchased the three remaining Malibu Grand Prix locations.
 These locations are in Redwood City, California, Norcross, Georgia, and San Antonio, Texas.
 Palace operates additional locations in Los Angeles, California and Dallas, Texas.
 The Redwood City, CA location closed on August 18, 2013 and the San Antonio location closed on September 7, 2015.